Annual Sanitary Sewer Cleaning & Inspection Contract

 Schedule and Project Downloads

 The schedule varies from year to year.
-The current portion of our inspection and cleaning cycle will focus on the second year of our five year program.
+The current portion of our inspection and cleaning cycle will focus on the third year of our five year program.

 If your property is located in the study area, you will receive a mailed-out notice prior to work commencing.
 It provides some basic instructions on what to do to best protect your home against some of the things that can happen as a result of the cleaning process (they are rare).
 There will be no interruption to your wastewater service due to either activity.

-- Cleaning & Inspections for Year 3 will commence in March of 2021.
+- Cleaning & Inspections for Year 4 will run between April - December 2022.

 If you experience any emergencies related to sewage during the weeks following your receipt of the notice, and believe it may be related to the project call the contractor directly, M. Cudd Infrastructure at 613-929-9125.
 Alternatively, contact Utilities Kingston's Inspector, Jake Brown, at 613-888-4566 or call Customer Service, Monday to Friday from 8 AM to 5 PM at 613-546-0000.